paulkarpenko/us-code-ui/uscode/title-20-education/chapter-003-smithsonian-institution-national-museums-and-art-galleries.md

     (iii) three additional Members of the Senate appointed by the President of the Senate; and

-  (L) thirty-six general trustees, who shall be citizens of the United States, to be appointed in accordance with subsection (b) of this section.
+  (L) thirty-six general trustees, who shall be citizens of the United States, to be appointed in accordance with subsection (b).

 **(b) General trustees** The general trustees shall be appointed by the President of the United States.
 Each trustee shall hold office as a member of the Board for a term of 6 years, except that—